roitraining/ux-designers-training/cloud-run-for-ux/labs/04-endpoints-with-run.md

 4. In the messages after the last command, locate the one that uses the format `Service Configuration [Your config ID] uploaded for service [host name]`.
 Take note of the `config ID` because you'll need it in a few steps.

 ### Building a New ESPv2 Beta Image
-Still following the linked example, we are now in this section: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#configure_esp.
+Still following the linked example, we are now in the Building a New ESPv2 Beta Image section: https://cloud.google.com/endpoints/docs/openapi/get-started-cloud-run#configure_esp.

-1. Follow the link above and read the Note at the top of the series of steps.
+1. Follow the link above and read the **Note** at the top of the series of steps.
 This explains a bit why we are doing the next few steps.
 Tl;dr: Cloud Run needs the image to be standalone with the configuration built into it.

 2. In Cloud Shell, download the service builder script and make it executable.